Ibadd/pipos/README.md

 php artisan migrate --seed
 ```

-Change from the fork
+### Change from the fork
--Add Multiple Store
+- Add Multiple Store
--Add Pemesanan/PreOrder
+- Add Pemesanan/PreOrder
--Add Jenis Barang
+- Add Jenis Barang
--Add Activity History (for admin to see who is logging in and what are their roles)
+- Add Activity History (for admin to see who is logging in and what are their roles)